LANG 3031 Discovering language: Everything you've ever wanted to know but never asked

 Coordinator Mark Antoniou Opens in new window

 Description Why can any child learn any language?
 How come there are so many languages on this planet?
 What is the most difficult language?
 What happens to us if we speak more than one language?
-There are plenty more questions about language that we all have and this unit is all about asking and finding out about language in an engaging way.
+There are plenty more questions about language that we all have and this subject is all about asking and finding out about language in an engaging way.
 Students will learn how to ask questions about language and what research can tell us in answering them.
-The unit will equip students with the tools to investigate many aspects of language as a defining feature of humans.
+The subject will equip students with the tools to investigate many aspects of language as a defining feature of humans.

 School Humanities & Comm Arts

 Student Contribution Band HECS Band 1 10cp

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects LANG 3070 - Research Methods in Linguistics

 Successful completion of 60 credit points of study including LANG 1014 - Introduction to Linguistics plus 20 credit points from subjects in the Linguistics major.

 On successful completion of this subject, students should be able to: